 Directions: The Drury-Chaney Trail is the northernmost trail in Humboldt Redwoods State Park.
 It’s about two and a half miles from the northern end of the Avenue of the Giants, just past the sparse collection of houses known as Pepperwood.
 The trailhead, which is in a clearing on the west side of the Avenue of the Giants, is well marked.
 Parking is available in pullouts on both sides of the road.

-Click here to see the trailhead location in Google Maps.
+Here’s the trailhead location in Google Maps.

-The remarkable lushness of the forest decreases as the trail gets further from the Avenue of the Giants.
+The remarkable lushness of the forest decreases as the trail gets further from the Avenue of the Giants, and the little hillocks dispppear, leaving a more typical alluvial flat.
 It’s still very attractive; it’s just a little more like the rest of Humboldt Redwoods, lacking the hyper-lushness of the first quarter-mile or so.

 The trail passes a large stump festooned with springboard holes.
 The logged redwood appears to have been the largest tree in the grove.
 Back at the T intersection, turn left to return to the Avenue of the Giants.

-© 2007, 2011 David Baselt
+© 2007, 2011, 2017, 2020 David Baselt